tradermade/Go-SDK/README.md

 ## API Documentation

-For more details on the TraderMade API, please refer to the [official API documentation](https://tradermade.com/docs/api-documentation).
+For more details on the TraderMade API, please refer to the [official API documentation](https://tradermade.com/docs/resful-api).

 ## Support

 If you encounter any issues or have questions, please open an issue on the [GitHub repository](https://github.com/tradermade/Go-SDK) or contact TraderMade support.

-## License

-[Include your license information here]